-8. Governors are responsible for approving the E-Safety Policy and reviewing its effectiveness.

-9. The governor with special responsibility for Safeguarding will also be responsible for e-safety.
-The role of this governor will include:

-- regular meetings with the Computing Co-ordinator - regular monitoring of e-safety incident logs - regular monitoring of filtering reports - reporting to the relevant governors meetings.

-10. Governors should take part in e-safety training and awareness sessions.
+- 8. Governors are responsible for approving the E-Safety Policy and reviewing its effectiveness. - 9.
+The governor with special responsibility for IT will also be responsible for esafety.
+The role of the e-safety governor will include: - regular meetings with the IT co-ordinator - regular monitoring of e-safety incident logs - regular monitoring of filtering and change control logs - reporting to the relevant governors meetings. - 10.
+Governors should take part in e-safety training and awareness sessions.
 This may be offered in several ways, such as attendance at training provided by the local authority, National Governors' Association, NCI or other relevant organisation and participation in school training and information sessions for staff or parents.